FlyMandi/FlyMandi/01 - Programming Knowledge/Recursion.md

 Big O notation is not precise, but it's still very important, because it allows a good idea of the runtime when scaled.
 What does that mean?
 Let's say, every time your program runs, you have to do 1000 function calls and operations, even for the simplest of inputs.
 Compared to a program that has to do 10 calculations, that seems like a very inefficient program.
 However, what if your program ran on linear time and the other one on quadratic time?
 This would mean that for ```n = 1000```, your computations will be 2000, while theirs will be 1,000,010.
 See how those 1000 computations don't really matter?
 What matters most for a scalable program is the big O time complexity.
-This is why big O is presented as just big O, not a precise runtime calculation.
+This is why big O is presented as just big O, a rough estimate of runtime scalability and not a precise, current runtime calculation.
 O(n + 1) is still O(n) and so is O(n + 999,999,999).

 In practice, when writing anything that's supposed to be even slightly scalable, you should try to get the least complexity you can.
 If there's a way of writing it with O(log n), but it'll take you a bit of extra effort compared to O(n), it's always worth it.
 And, of course, you should try to avoid quadratic (or worse) times, if possible.